Employee engagement: Generating engagement

 Increasing engagement is a primary objective of organizations seeking to understand and measure engagement.
 Gallup defines employee engagement as being highly involved in and enthusiastic about one's work and workplace; engaged workers are psychological owners, drive high performance and innovation, and move the organization forward.
-Gallup's global measure of employee engagement finds that just 21% of workers are engaged.
+Gallup's global measure of employee engagement finds that just 21% of workers are engaged in 2024 - its managers experiencing a drop in their engagement with the organisation.

 Drivers of engagement

 Some additional points from research into drivers of engagement are presented below: